-In partnership with the Colorado Department of Transportation (CDOT), Regional Transportation District (RTD) and the Colorado High Performance Transportation Enterprise (HPTE), 36 Commuting Solutions and the US 36 Mayors & Commissioners Coalition assembled funding from a variety of partners to reinvent US 36 into a multi-modal corridor.
+In partnership with the Colorado Department of Transportation (CDOT), Regional Transportation District (RTD) and the Colorado High Performance Transportation Enterprise (HPTE), 36 Commuting Solutions and the US 36 Mayors & Commissioners Coalition assembled funding from a variety of partners to transform US 36 into a multi-modal corridor.

-The US 36 Express Lanes are now used for high-occupancy vehicles (HOV), tolled single-occupancy vehicles (SOV) and Bus Rapid Transit (BRT), greatly alleviating congestion and providing US 36 commuters with more travel choices.
+The US 36 Express Lanes are used for High Occupancy Vehicles (HOV), tolled Single Occupancy Vehicles (SOV) and Bus Rapid Transit (BRT), greatly alleviating congestion and providing US 36 commuters with more travel choices.

 - Constructing an Express Lane in each direction between Pecos Street and Table Mesa Drive for BRT, HOV and tolled SOV usage.